yuriysydor1991/ImagesAnnotator/README.md

 After annotating the images of interest, use the export submenu of the `Annotations` menu to export data to widely used annotation formats.

+**WARNING!
+Currently there is no indication for introduced JSON annotations DB project changes.
+So annotations project will be closed without any warnings with a subsequent data lose!
+Manually save the project and then close it**

 # Requirements

 This section contains list of required packages and/or tools that must be present in the system in order to build project.